SFULibrary/islandora_doi_framework/README.md

 Utility module that provides a framework for other modules to assign DOIs ([Digital Object Identifiers](https://en.wikipedia.org/wiki/Digital_object_identifier)) to objects.
 This module provides the following:

-* an "Assign DOI" subtab under each object's "Mangage" tab
+* a "DOI" subtab under each object's "Mangage" tab
 * three Drupal hooks
   * one for minting a DOI using an external API
   * one for persisting it, for example in a datastream or database table